moriire/findme/README.md

   - Gunicorn: A Python Web Server Gateway Interface (WSGI) HTTP server.
   - Nginx: A high-performance web server and reverse proxy server.

-### Frontend
-The frontend of "findme" is built using Vite, Vue 3, and Apollo.
-These technologies ensure a responsive and user-friendly experience, enabling seamless interactions and data retrieval.

-### Backend
-The backend is powered by Django, GraphQL, Graphene, and PostgreSQL.
-This robust combination allows for flexible data management and efficient queries, making it an ideal choice for handling the application's data and logic.

 ## Docker and Docker-Compose
 The "findme" project includes Docker and Docker-Compose configurations to facilitate easy deployment and containerization.
 With these tools, you can easily set up the project environment and scale it as needed.